vinodkd/guts/src/book/01_size.md

 The _Unconditional `goto`_ alters the flow of execution and skips ahead to another location, adding the "width" (or more generally, another dimension) to the program.
 If the destination of the `goto` is not local to the point of branch off, the impact on size is somewhat difficult to determine.

 _Conditional `goto`s_ remove some of that uncertainty by checking a condition before branching.
 Adding the check reduces the chance of an invalid target or that of "spaghetti code" - an unholy tangle of wild gotos that only makes sense when you write it.

 However, conditional gotos only reduce the chance of indeterminate size, they do not eliminate it.
-For eg, the `goto end` line in program 8B could lead to some location that is far away from the rest of the code.
+For e.g., the `goto end` line in program 8B could lead to some location that is far away from the rest of the code.
 So the deciding factor for size of a goto is whether or not its destination is known.
 Let's call the ones with known, defined destinations like 'top of the loop' as _Bound Goto_s and the ones that are not such as _Unbound Goto_s.
 Their sizes, therefore, are:

 		size(bound goto)  = 1* width x N height already counted elsewhere = 1* width x 1* height
-		                  = 1* sq units                                                  --(18)
+		                  = 1* sq. units                                                  --(18)

 That is, the height of a bound goto exists, but it has typically been already considered as part a "larger structure", so only the contribution of the single goto "block" need be considered.